luxus/colorful-times-nvim/README.md

   use {
     "luxus/colorful-times.nvim",
     config = function()
+      -- Example 1: Changing Color Schemes
       require("colorful-times").setup({
-        default_theme = "kanagawa", -- the default theme to use if no timeframes match default_bg = "dark", -- the default background to use timeframes = { -- the timeframes to use
+        default_theme = "everforest", -- the default theme to use if no timeframes match default_bg = "dark", -- the default background to use timeframes = { -- the timeframes to use
           { theme = "rose-pine", start_time = "01:00", end_time = "09:00", bg = "dark" },